Liposuction

 Liposuction is a surgical procedure that targets specific areas where fat tends to accumulate, such as the stomach, thighs, hips, arms, neck or buttocks.

+The goal is to remove excess fat deposits for a smoother, more contoured shape.
 Lipoplasty is often considered one of the most popular cosmetic procedures in the UK.

-• Boosted confidence, self-esteem, and body image
+• Increased confidence and improved body image

-• Easily find clothes that fit
+• Easier to find well-fitting clothes

 • Have realistic expectations

-• Be in good health
+• Be in good overall health

-• No conditions that could impair healing
+• Have no conditions that could impair healing

-• Be a non-smoker or quit smoking
+• Be a non-smoker or be willing to quit

 To come fully prepared for the surgery, you will be asked to:

 The surgeon makes small, strategic incisions in the targeted areas.
-A thin tube (a cannula) is inserted through these incisions to loosen the excess fat.
+A thin tube is inserted through these incisions to loosen the excess fat.
 The fat is then suctioned out of the body using a surgical vacuum or syringe attached to the cannula.
 There are two different methods to liposuction: wet and dry.

-Wet
+Wet liposuction

-Dry
+Dry liposuction

 • Attend scheduled follow-up visits to monitor progress